Canberra Press Gallery

-The Canberra Press Gallery, officially called the Federal Parliamentary Press Gallery, is the name given to the approximately 180 journalists and their support staff, including producers, editors and camera crews, who report the workings of the Australian Parliament.
+The Canberra Press Gallery, officially called the Federal Parliamentary Press Gallery, is the name given to the approximately 250 journalists and their support staff, including producers, editors and camera crews, who report the workings of the Australian Parliament.
 The name derives from the press galleries, which are viewing galleries behind the president of the Senate and the Speaker of the House of Representatives respectively that have been allocated to the media.

 Use of the name

 The expression "Canberra Press Gallery" also refers to the association of Gallery journalists which represents their professional interests in dealing with the Parliament.
 The current president of the Gallery is the ABC's Jane Norman.
-The vice-president is James Massola, the secretary is Jade Gailberger and the treasurer is Tom Connell.
+The vice-president is Katina Curtis, the secretary is Jade Tom McIlroy and the treasurer is Guy Southwell.

 Apart from the one and a half hours per sitting day of Question Time, journalists spend little time in the actual press gallery overlooking the floor of Parliament.
 Another area, also named the "press gallery" refers to the office space within the Parliament building, above the Senate chamber which includes television studios and radio booths where the gallery journalists spend most of their time compiling stories and communicating with editors.